KDE/documentation-develop-kde-org/content/docs/getting-started/building/kde-builder-setup/index.md

 The initial setup of `kde-builder` should have installed the required Qt6 packages for you already, in which case you don't need to do anything and may skip directly to the [Configure git]({{< ref "#configure-git" >}}) section.

-If your Linux distribution does not provide a recent enough versoin of Qt, you have the following options:
+If your Linux distribution does not provide a recent enough version of Qt, you have the following options:

 * Use Craft or containers, as mentioned in [Building KDE software]({{< ref "building" >}})
 * [Install Qt6 using the Qt online installer]({{< ref "#qt6-online" >}})